hypertech-lda/hyper-send-docs/src/guide/groups.md

 # Groups through API

-The Contacts API provides functionality to manage customer contacts.
-You can perform various actions, such as listing all contacts or retrieving specific contact details.
+The Group API provides functionality to manage customer groups.
+You can perform various actions, such as listing all groups or retrieving specific group details.
 The API follows RESTful conventions and offers the following endpoints:

 ## Headers